This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 |Very grave||Coordination of prices, production, customers or bids; certain types of abuse of dominance||More than 15 million kroner||More than 20 million kroner||Minimum 200,000 kroner|

 Since 2007, it has been possible to apply for leniency in Denmark in cartel cases, and the Danish leniency regime is similar to that of the European Union.
 Thus, the first undertaking to satisfy the criteria will obtain withdrawal of charges, and the subsequent leniency applicants may obtain a reduction of the fine, provided they submit new, relevant information.
-Similarly, if an individual fulfils the criteria for leniency, he or she may avoid custodial sentences or other types of punishment, whereas the subsequent leniency applicants may have their sentences reduced.
-In general, plea bargaining does not exist under Danish law and consequently, any reduction in custodial sentences to those who report a cartel subsequently to the first reporter will be decided by the courts.
+Similarly, if an individual fulfils the criteria for leniency, he or she may avoid a custodial sentence or other type of punishment, and the subsequent leniency applicants may have their sentences reduced.
+In general, plea bargaining does not exist under Danish law and, consequently, any reduction in custodial sentences to those who report a cartel subsequent to the first reporter will be decided by the courts.

 - the authorities are presented with new evidence enabling the authorities to conduct an investigation or to establish a cartel offence;

 - the undertaking in question cooperates with the authorities throughout the processing of the case;

 - the undertaking ends its participation in the cartel no later than at the time of applying for leniency; and

 - the undertaking has not forced others to participate in the cartel.

 As of 1 January 2018, a preliminary application (a marker) for leniency can be submitted, which shall be finalised within the time limit determined by the competent authority, In that case, the application is deemed to have been submitted as at the date of submission of the preliminary application and, consequently, the preliminary application facilitates the possibility of reserving a place in the queue for leniency, while putting together a final application.